 Nationally, the average R remained initially steady during the adjusted level 3 lockdown, then dropped steadily for the first three weeks of January 2021.
-R stabilized briefly around the end of January, then gradually increased through the beginning of level 1 lockdown in March with a value close to one at the end of the estimation period.
+R stabilized briefly around the end of January, then gradually increased through the beginning of level 1 lockdown in March 2021.
+R then remained steady until early-April 2021.
+During the first half April 2021, R estimates fluctuated substantially, possible related to the effects of holidays on testing.
+The R value remains above 1 at the end of the estimation period and appears to be gradually increasing.